Businessplan.Earlylight.io | Updated: Feb 2026

 Week 21 (Jul 7-13)

-• Apply for additional grants, recruit chitin research partners, and host first Bleiblerville public demonstration.
+• Pursue secondary grant/philanthropic opportunities through the 501(c)(3), recruit chitin research partners, and host first Bleiblerville public demonstration.

 Month 6 (Jul 17-Aug 16, 2026): Transition to Phase 2